Chart Color Schemes

 Browns Plains shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Browns Plains has a balanced workforce with both white and blue collar jobs.
-Manufacturing and industrial sectors are strongly represented.
+Browns Plains has a balanced workforce with representation from both white and blue collar jobs.
+The manufacturing and industrial sectors are strongly represented in the area.

 Frequently Asked Questions - Employment